Borrowing and Access Privileges

 - Smithsonian Libraries and Archives does not charge overdue fines.
 You are encouraged to renew before it is due.

-- If a book is lost or damaged beyond repair, a processing fee of $50.00 will be charged.
-Additionally, you have the option of replacing the book with one acceptable to the branch librarian or, if replacement is not possible, a charge of $150.00 will be levied.
+- If a book is lost or damaged beyond repair, an administrative fee of $50.00 will be charged.
+Additionally, you are responsible for the cost of the repair of damaged material or the cost of replacement.
+Alternatively, you can replace the book with one acceptable to the branch librarian.